eTurboNews is a terrible name for branding: Here is why?

 ICTP was looking for a cost-effective way to address US travel agencies to educate the sector about the geographics of Indonesia.
 This was necessary to get the message out, that problems in Jakarta are not affecting tourism in Bali for example.

-Internet was in the baby shoes, but most travel agents already had emails, some had websites.
+Internet was in the infant age, but most travel agents already had emails, some had websites.
 Juergen Steinmetz teamed up with Singapore-based eTurbo Hotels as a sponsor and started the first international travel industry news-letter using a Yahoo Group format.
 It was called eTurboNews, recognizing the sponsor.

 eTurboHotels was the first Expedia-type company.
 They owned many website domains like sheraton.id or hilton.id and offered to build a free website.
 The monetarization model was to charge a commission for online bookings.